 and be eligible to take the NCLEX Examination for licensure to work as a Registered

-The Edinboro Baccalaureate of Science in Nursing (BSN) is an approved program by the
+The Traditional BSN program at PennWest Edinboro is also an approved program by the

 Edinboro offers two different paths to attain a Baccalaureate of Science in Nursing (BSN).